Are you ready to join the Department of Agricultural and Consumer Economics?

 - ACE 262 (Applied Statistical Methods and Data Analytics I) or ECON 202 (Economic Statistics I)

 Deadlines & Timelines

 Applications will be reviewed as soon as possible after the application deadline.
-Applicants will receive their application decision no later than two weeks after the application deadline.
+Applicants will receive their application decision no later than one week after the application deadline.
 Admitted students will be required to discuss paperwork, transfer implications, and other important information with their assigned ACE advisor.